United States presidential state car: Kennedy Lincoln Continental

 The dark-blue car included a "heavy-duty heater and air conditioner, a pair of radiotelephones, a fire extinguisher, a first-aid kit, and a siren."
 The stock car was stretched 3.5 ft to accommodate a foldable center row of forward-facing jump seats.
 The exterior featured retractable standing platforms and handles for Secret Service agents, and flashing red lights recessed into the bumper.
 Unique to the X-100 were three removable roofs (made of fabric, lightweight metal, and transparent plastic) and a hydraulic lift that could raise the rear cushion 10+1/2 in off the floor.
-Both of these feature sets were designed to make the president more visible to the public, but they also increased the president's vulnerability—a factor in the 1963 assassination of John F. Kennedy.
+Both of these feature sets were designed to make the president more visible to the public, but they also increased the president's vulnerability.
+Kennedy was assassinated while sitting in the limousine as it drove through Dealey Plaza in Dallas, Texas, on November 22, 1963.

 After the assassination, the "Death Car" (as named by the Associated Press), was rebuilt in an operation named "The Quick Fix".
 Hess and Eisenhardt, the Secret Service, the United States Army Materials and Mechanics Research Center, PPG Industries, and Ford engineers all collaborated to strip the limousine and make substantial improvements.
 In an effort to prevent "ghoulish collectors" from obtaining discarded car parts, they were destroyed.
 For an estimated cost of $500,000, the car was painted black; received improved telecommunications gear; its fuel tank was protected against explosion by a "porous foam matrix" that minimized spillage in the event of a puncture; and the passenger compartment was protected by 1600 lbs of armor.
 The three removable roofs were replaced by a fixed glass enclosure that cost more than $125,000; the glass enclosure was made of 13 different pieces of bulletproof glass ranging in thickness from 1 to 1+13/16 in, and was then the largest piece of curved bulletproof glass ever made.
 Titanium armor was added to the body of the car, the standard windows were made bullet-resistant with sandwiched layers of glass and polycarbonate vinyl, and prototype aluminum run-flat tires were added.
 To compensate for the 25 percent increase in weight—to 9800 lbs—the upgraded car received a hand-built 350 hp V8 engine, providing 17 percent more power.

+President Lyndon B. Johnson used the refurbished car for the first time on October 5, 1964, riding with Philippine president Diosdado Macapagal around Washington.
+In the interim, Johnson had been borrowing one of FBI director J. Edgar Hoover's bulletproof Cadillacs for presidential travel.